recitative/WebRaider/README.md

 ## License

- This project is licensed under the [LICENSE](https://github.com/recitative/WebRaider/blob/main/LICENSE).
+ This project is licensed under the [MIT LICENSE](https://github.com/recitative/WebRaider/blob/main/LICENSE).

 ## About project